Independence Day (United States): Customs

-Families often celebrate Independence Day by hosting or attending a picnic or barbecue; many take advantage of the day off and, in some years, a long weekend to gather with relatives or friends.
-Decorations (e.g., streamers, balloons, and clothing) are generally colored red, white, and blue, the colors of the American flag.
-Parades are often held in the morning, before family get-togethers, while fireworks displays occur in the evening after dark at such places as parks, sporting venues, fairgrounds, public shorelines, or town squares.
+Families often celebrate Independence Day by hosting or attending a picnic or barbecue; many take advantage of the day off and, in some years, a long weekend to gather with family members or friends.
+Parades are often attended in many towns and cities, some being hours-long, with many floats and participants.
+Parades are often held in the mid-late morning (before get-togethers), with longer spectacles sometimes extending into the early afternoon.
+Fireworks displays typically occur in the evening, at such places as parks, harbors, off of boats, sporting venues, fairgrounds, public shorelines, or town squares.
+Decorations (e.g., streamers, balloons, and clothing) are generally colored red, white, and blue, the colors of the American flag, and many homes and businesses will decorate their properties with miniature American flags.

-The night before the Fourth was once the focal point of celebrations, marked by raucous gatherings often incorporating bonfires as their centerpiece.
+The night before the Fourth was once the focal point of celebrations, marked by raucous gatherings, often incorporating bonfires as their highlight.
 In New England, towns competed to build towering pyramids, assembled from barrels and casks.
 They were lit at nightfall to usher in the celebration.
-The highest were in Salem, Massachusetts, with pyramids composed of as many as forty tiers of barrels.
-These made the tallest bonfires ever recorded.
-The custom flourished in the 19th and 20th centuries and is still practiced in some New England towns.
+The highest ever were in Salem, Massachusetts, with pyramids composed of as many as forty tiers of barrels.
+These made some of the tallest bonfires ever recorded.
+The custom flourished in the 19th and 20th centuries and is still practiced in some New England and northeastern towns.

-Independence Day fireworks are often accompanied by patriotic songs, such as "The Star-Spangled Banner" (the American national anthem); "Columbia, the Gem of the Ocean"; "God Bless America"; "America the Beautiful"; "My Country, 'Tis of Thee"; "This Land Is Your Land"; "Stars and Stripes Forever"; "Yankee Doodle"; "Dixie" in southern states; "Lift Every Voice and Sing"; and occasionally, but has nominally fallen out of favor, Hail Columbia.
+Independence Day fireworks are often accompanied by patriotic songs, such as "The Star-Spangled Banner" (the American national anthem); "Columbia, the Gem of the Ocean"; "God Bless America"; "America the Beautiful"; "My Country, 'Tis of Thee"; "This Land Is Your Land"; "Stars and Stripes Forever"; "Yankee Doodle"; "God Bless the U.S.A." and "Dixie" (in southern states); "Lift Every Voice and Sing"; and occasionally (but has nominally fallen out of favor), "Hail Columbia".
 Some of the lyrics recall images of the Revolutionary War or the War of 1812.